Find The Regression Equation For Predicting Y From X: Complete Guide

 Why This Matters in Real Life

-Here's one way to look at it: a small business owner might use regression to predict revenue based on advertising spend.
+To give you an idea, a small business owner might use regression to predict revenue based on advertising spend.
 A teacher could analyze student grades to see how effort impacts performance.
 The possibilities are endless.

 Common Mistakes to Avoid